St. Charles Borromeo Seminary

 Library:

-The seminary, along with a secondary source, maintains a research library in excess of 5,000 documents.
+The seminary, along with a secondary source, maintains a research library in excess of 18,000 documents.
 The library is accessible free with no restrictions.
 The entire library is supported online.

-The qualification of the faculty is determined not by the ‘degree’ level of an individual shepherd, rather by their experience with God and the public by participation in the faith.
+The qualification of the faculty is determined not necessarily by the ‘degree’ level of an individual shepherd, rather by their experience with God and the public by participation in the faith.
 This experience far outweighs other types of learning, as practicing the faith brings one closer to the faith.

 Governance:

 The governance is under the absolute control and purview of the Presiding Archbishop of the parent church, who is also the Chancellor (Rector) of the seminary.
-Wheres the learning process is not totally in the realm of book learning or ‘hands on’, the governance must take into account the spiritual aspect.
+Whereas the learning process is not totally in the realm of book learning or ‘hands on’, the governance must take into account the spiritual aspect.
 Spirituality must be discussed and shown by actions, not something easily discussed in text.

 The Chancellor has unrestricted authority over all aspects of the seminary.